Updated: Jun 6

 Needless to say, I absolutely loved it!
 The execution, as usual, was at the highest level.
 After the somewhat slow-paced seasons 2 and 3, season 4 appears like 'finally, something is happening!'.
 Elizabeth at last has formidable opponents, and the drama is of the same voltage as the well-beloved first season.
 Of course, that could easily be explained by the events in real life and the saturation of high octane affairs.

-Despite having themes episodes that have little to do with the Queen's everyday, this season is mainly focussed on two pairings: Elizabeth II & Margaret Thatcher, and Prince Charles & Lady Diana.
+This season is mainly focussed on two pairings: Elizabeth II & Margaret Thatcher, and Prince Charles & Lady Diana.
 Both matches seem perfect at first glance: the former is two women of the same age 'running the shop', as Prince Philip puts it in the show, and the latter pairing is the fairytale couple that looks faultless on paper.
 Clashes of personalities and conflicts ensue that threaten the stable government of the country and the monarchy.
-I must say, I was delighted with the way the show did their best in presenting both sides of the arguments portrayed, especially those of Charles and Diana.
-To be honest, I'm a great fan of both of them retrospectively, for very different reasons (the same way I am a big fan of both Richard III and Henry VII).
+I must say, I was delighted with the way the show did their best in presenting both sides of both arguments, especially those of Charles and Diana.
+To be honest, I'm a great fan of both of them, for very different reasons (the same way I am a big fan of both Richard III and Henry VII).

 There is also a kick-ass podcast about the show from Netflix themselves, hosted by Edith Bowman, to be found wherever you get your podcasts.
 Here's the link to the one on the Apple channel.
 Every episode has guests from the cast and/ or crew, and they get deep into the stories about making the show.
 There are countless details that one hour episodes just can't cover, and this is the best place to dig them up.
 My favourite was the Aberfan episode, which actually made me cry, as the research team divulged facts upon facts about this terrible tragedy.
 An absolute must!